aneeldadani/sigsci-deploy/ansible-playbooks/README.md

 ```

 ## Host file
 The host file is going to maintain the inventory.
 The host directory is located under the root of the ansible-playbooks directory.
-This hosts file uses INI format, but you can modify it to use YAML if you want: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups
+This hosts file uses INI format, but you can modify it to use YAML based on [Ansible Documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups)

 ```
 [apache-servers]